- Search The Registry

-Committing himself to the idea that education would raise him and his people to equality in America, Washington became a teacher.
-He first taught in his hometown, and then at the Hampton Institute, and then in 1881, he became the first leader of Tuskegee Institute in Alabama.
-As head of the Institute, he traveled constantly to raise funds from Blacks and whites both.
+Washington became a teacher, committed to the idea that education would raise him and his people to equality in America.
+He first taught in his hometown and then at the Hampton Institute, and then in 1881, he became the first leader of the Tuskegee Institute in Alabama.
+As head of the Institute, he traveled constantly to raise funds from Blacks and whites.
 He soon became a well-known speaker.
 In 1895, Washington was asked to speak at the opening of the Cotton States Exposition, a first-time honor for an African American.
-His Atlanta Compromise speech explained his major thesis, that Blacks could secure their constitutional rights through their own economic and moral advancement rather than through legal and political changes.
+His Atlanta Compromise speech explained his major thesis that Blacks could secure their constitutional rights through economic and moral advancement rather than legal and political changes.

 Although his pacifying stand angered some Blacks who feared it would encourage the opponents of equal rights, whites approved of his views.
-Thus his major achievement was to win over diverse elements among southern whites, without whose support the programs he foresaw and brought into being would have been impossible.
+Thus his major achievement was to win over diverse elements among southern whites; without whose support the programs he foresaw and brought into being would have been impossible.
 In addition to Tuskegee Institute, Washington instituted a variety of programs for rural extension work and helped to establish the National Negro Business League.
-Shortly after the election of President McKinley in 1896, a movement was set in motion that urged that Washington be named to a cabinet post, but he withdrew his name from consideration, preferring to work outside the political arena.
+Shortly after the election of President McKinley in 1896, a movement was set in motion that urged that Washington be named to a cabinet post.
+Still, he withdrew his name from consideration, preferring to work outside the political arena.

 In 1901, Washington wrote his autobiography, "Up From Slavery."
 As a politician, he was a chief Black advisor to Presidents Theodore Roosevelt and William Howard Taft.
-Washington kept his White following by conservative policies and moderate utterances, but he faced growing Black and white liberal opposition in the Niagara Movement and the NAACP, which were demanding civil rights for Blacks and encouraging protest in response to White aggression such as lynching, disfranchisement, and segregation laws.
+Washington kept his White following by conservative policies and moderate utterances.
+Still, he faced growing Black and white liberal opposition in the Niagara Movement and the NAACP, demanding civil rights for Blacks and encouraging protest in response to White aggression such as lynching, disfranchisement, and segregation laws.